Tapinoma sessile: Food allocation

 Foragers collect food that is around the nest area and bring it back to the colony to share with the other ants.
 T. sessile has polydomous colonies, meaning that one colony has multiple nests.
 Because of this, T. sessile is very good at foraging for food when there is great variance in the distribution of resources.
 Instead of going back to a faraway nest to deliver food, they move workers, queens, and the brood to be closer to the food, so that they can reduce the cost in effort of food transport.
 This is called 'dispersed central-place foraging'.
 It was also found that the half-life of the stay at any one nest was about 12.9 days.

 Buczkowski and Bennett also studied the pattern of food movement within a nest.
 They labeled sucrose with Immunoglobin G (IgG) proteins, and then identified them using an enzyme-linked immunosorbent assay (ELISA) to track the movement of food.
 They found that food was spread through trophallaxis (one animal regurgitating food for another).
 Despite this trophallactic spread of food, the workers kept most of the sucrose.
 They also found that some queens received more food than others, suggesting a dominance hierarchy even between queens.
 They also found that the nests were located in a system of trails, and that their distribution depended on where food was found and the distance between these patches of food.
 It was also found that the rate of trophallactic feeding depends on the number of ants per nest, and the quality of food available.
-When the number of donors is kept constant, but the number of total individuals in increased, more individuals test positive for the food marker.
+When the number of donors is kept constant, but the number of total individuals is increased, more individuals test positive for the food marker.
 This indicates that more individuals are eating, but the amount they eat is less.
 If the number of donors was doubled, and the size of the overall population increased, the number of individuals receiving food more than doubled, again indicating that the number of individuals fed increased, but that the per capita amount of food consumed decreased.

 When searching for food, primary orientation is when ants are exploring a new terrain without the guidance of odor trails.
 Secondary orientation is when terrain has been explored, and there are pre-existing odor trails which ants use to orient themselves.
 When T. sessile ants are orienting themselves for the first time they often rely on topography.
 The major types of elements they rely on are bilaterally elevated, bilaterally depressed, unilaterally elevated, and unilaterally depressed.
 They use these types of surfaces to orient along, and lay the first odor trails, which can then be followed in the future, to the food source, by other ants.